Building Physics and Conservation

 Design Solutions with Building Physics” Symposium

-This website was built as a follow up to the "Sustainable Refurbishment: Balancing Design with Building Physics" symposium held on 14 June 2017 at the Weston Pavilion at the Royal Festival Hall in London.
+This website was built as a follow up to the "Sustainable Refurbishment: Balancing Design with Building Physics" symposium held at the Weston Pavilion at the Royal Festival Hall in London.

 Abstracts and information on how to obtain each of the presentations offered at the symposium are provided below.